BokkaaTokka/macropad/README.md

 * QMK firmware
 * Soldering iron

+###Current state
+I'm done with designing PCB, case and firmware.
+The current version has two layers, for CAD and normal use, this will be modified later.

 ### The future
 I will definitly change the firmware a bit once I have tested the functionality, add an animation to the OLED and update the keymap.
 But it will get a lot easier once I have the physical product to test on.